samujjwaal/Design-Pattern-Code-Generator/README.md

 From the lectures we already learned a few patterns in the context of using OO polymorphism.
 In your DePaCoG you will implement the generation of the code for the following design patterns from the GoF book on Design Patterns: Elements of Reusable Object-Oriented Software published in 1994.
 You do not need to buy this book, [it is available for free](https://w3sdesign.com/GoF_Design_Patterns_Reference0100.pdf).

+Undegraduate students are expected to implement the following core design patterns:

 * Abstract factory groups object factories that have a common theme.
 * Builder constructs complex objects by separating construction and representation.
 * Factory method creates objects without specifying the exact class to create.
+* Facade provides a simplified interface to a large body of code.
+* Chain of responsibility delegates commands to a chain of processing objects.
+* Mediator allows loose coupling between classes by being the only class that has detailed knowledge of their methods.
+* Visitor separates an algorithm from an object structure by moving the hierarchy of methods into one object.

+Graduate students must implement the same design patterns as the undergraduate students in addition to the following design patterns:
 * Prototype creates objects by cloning an existing object.
 * Adapter allows classes with incompatible interfaces to work together by wrapping its own interface around that of an already existing class.
 * Bridge decouples an abstraction from its implementation so that the two can vary independently.
 * Composite composes zero-or-more similar objects so that they can be manipulated as one object.
 * Decorator dynamically adds/overrides behaviour in an existing method of an object.
-* Facade provides a simplified interface to a large body of code.
 * Flyweight reduces the cost of creating and manipulating a large number of similar objects.
 * Proxy provides a placeholder for another object to control access, reduce cost, and reduce complexity.
-* Chain of responsibility delegates commands to a chain of processing objects.
 * Command creates objects which encapsulate actions and parameters.
 * Interpreter implements a specialized language.
 * Iterator accesses the elements of an object sequentially without exposing its underlying representation.
-* Mediator allows loose coupling between classes by being the only class that has detailed knowledge of their methods.
 * Memento provides the ability to restore an object to its previous state (undo).
 * Observer is a publish/subscribe pattern which allows a number of observer objects to see an event.
 * State allows an object to alter its behavior when its internal state changes.
 * Strategy allows one of a family of algorithms to be selected on-the-fly at runtime.
 * Template method defines the skeleton of an algorithm as an abstract class, allowing its subclasses to provide concrete behavior.
-* Visitor separates an algorithm from an object structure by moving the hierarchy of methods into one object.

 Your DePaCog will itself be based on the number of design patterns, most likely, the abstract factory, the builder, the composite, the facade, and the template method.
 Not only this homework will force you to learn these patterns, but also you will learn how to use them to implement DePaCog and how to implement these patterns in more than one language to receive your bonus points.